The best portable espresso makers help you make backpacking espresso that tastes like its from your favorite coffee shop.

 The beauty of the stovetop espresso maker is in its simplicity.

 There is really only one part of these machines that can fail.
 The small rubber gasket between the two chambers.

 It usually takes a lot of use before these fail and they can be found on Amazon or your local store for a few dollars.

-Moka pots are almost always made out of metal, making them near indestructible.
+Moka pots are almost always made out of metal or dense aluminum, making them near indestructible.